-Undergraduate: University of Notre Dame
+Undergraduate: BS, University of Notre Dame

-Medical School: Georgetown University School of Medicine
+Medical School: MD, Georgetown University School of Medicine

-Residency: Orthopaedic Surgery - Cleveland Clinic
+Residency: Cleveland Clinic

-Fellowship: Sports Orthopaedic Surgery - American Sports Medicine Institute
+Fellowship: American Sports Medicine Institute

-Orthopaedic Sports Surgery
+Orthopedic Sports Surgery

-Dr. Flynn is the founding manager and lead instructor at Rise Nation - a fitness studio in Downtown Chicago.
+Dr. Flynn is the founding manager and lead instructor at Rise Nation, a fitness studio in downtown Chicago.

 The MCAT is a difficult test as is, but for many students who have disabilities, health conditions, and impairments, achieving[...]